Cumberland Estates: The House That HOME Built

 In 1957, the producers of the NBC television show HOME commissioned McCarty to design a home which would introduce homemakers to the latest in design.
 The morning magazine show sponsored innovative house projects in a feature titled “The House That HOME Built.”
 McCarty and his wife, Elizabeth, appeared on the program with its host, Arlene Francis, and co-host, Hugh Downs, in its New York studio to discuss this particular house design as well as housing needs expressed by young families.

 The house was based on the planning principles agreed to by the 1956 Women’s Congress on Housing, organized by the U.S. Housing and Home Finance Agency.
-The celebrated promotion captured the attention and cooperation of the home builders in the area in a unique venture.
+The promotion captured the attention and cooperation of the home builders in the area in a unique venture.
 The members of the Home Builders Association of Greater Knoxville agreed in July 1957 that all the builders participating in the 1957 Parade of Homes should combine efforts in building the McCarty-designed home.
 It was the first such cooperative venture ever initiated.

 The house, built at 4116 Royalview Road, was originally owned by Martin L. Bartling Jr, a creative home builder whose houses became nationally recognized.
 He was president of the National Association of Home Builders in the late 1960s.

 The first family to live in the house was Loyd and Frances Wilson and their sons, Jeff and Eric, from 1957 to 1964.

 One of the last remaining original home owners still living in Cumberland Estates died in December 2018.
 Ms. Dolores and her husband James (d.
 2000) were the first and only owners of their home on Robindale Drive (an 1800 square foot three-bedroom basement rancher), which they purchased in 1962 for approximately $18,000, on the north side of Cumberland Estates.